rchrdschfr/google-rproxyauth/readme.md

 It is up to the site being proxied to decide how to control access from there.

 ####Notes
+- If you are running the proxy in front of WordPress, you can install [this plugin](https://rchrdschfr@bitbucket.org/rchrdschfr/rproxyauth.git) to control access.
 - If you are running on localhost, you will have to update your `hosts` file to reflect any subdomain you wish to use.